 The Translator-Interpreter Program

-The Translator-Interpreter Program (TIP) at the Cornell Public Service Center trains bilingual and multilingual Cornell students and staff to serve as volunteer translators/interpreters for community agencies in emergency and non-emergency situations.
-Contact email@example.com for more information.
+The Translator-Interpreter Program (TIP) at the Cornell Public Service Center is a student-run program which trains bilingual and multilingual Cornell students and staff to serve as volunteer translators and interpreters for community agencies in emergency and non-emergency situations.
+They are not legally certified to provide translations for legal documents (e.g., licenses, certificates, transcripts, diplomas, identification documents, immunization records, etc.).
+Contact firstname.lastname@example.org for more information.

 Language Assistance at Cornell Health